lpetrov/stackjs/README.md

  - Flexible JS config system that support different environments, depending on the current domain name

+ - Flexible Logging for JavaScript - at last! :)

  - << END OF TOP FEATURES

  - Fork of HTML5 Bootstrap